New trends in quantum integrability: Recent experiments with ultracold atoms: IV. Experiments with quantum integrability

 {\bf (b) Quantum many-body entanglement:} The observation of spin-charge separation phenomenon \cite{Vijayan:2020,Senaratne:2021} open the possibility to further study novel spin states and fractional quasiparticles in 1D ultracold atoms.
-The experiment \cite{Senaratne:2021} remarkably provides a conclusive observation of the spin-charge separated Luttinger liquids with a notion of the nonlinear Luttinger liquid.
-A further study of spin coherent and incoherent Luttinger liquids in the 1D Hubbard model, quantum gases with $SU(2)$ and fermionic atoms with higher spin symmetries etc. is highly desirable.
+The experiment \cite{Senaratne:2021} remarkably provides a conclusive observation of the spin-charge separation in Luttinger liquids and also goes beyond it.
+Further studies of spin coherent and incoherent Luttinger liquids in the 1D Hubbard model, quantum gases with $SU(2)$ and fermionic atoms with higher spin symmetries etc. is highly desirable.
 On the other hand, it was recently shown \cite{Hauke:2016} that the dynamical response function of spinons can be used to measure multipartite entanglement in quantum spin systems.
 The key to this study relies on the connection between the quantum Fisher information and dynamic susceptibility.
-The former can be used to witness the multipartite entanglement in quantum many-body systems.
+The former can be used as a witness of the multipartite entanglement in quantum many-body systems.
 This was experimentally demonstrated \cite{Scheie:2021,Laurell:2022,Zhang:2014} that the neutron scattering DSF can witness the entanglement of spins in the 1D Heisenberg chain.
 This opens promising opportunities to explore realistic applications of fractional excitations, spin liquids and impurities in quantum metrology.
 Moreover, quantum entanglement in 1D topological matter \cite{Leseleuc:2019,Kanungo:2022,Atala:2022} and integrable models with Lindblad dissipations \cite{Ziolkowska:2020,Bacsi:2020,Nakagawa:2021,Landi:2022,Popkov:2022,Rosso:2022} comprise new frontiers in quantum integrability.